 Celebrating Victory in San Antonio

-September 6, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+September 6, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 After months of hard work, there was much to celebrate last night in San Antonio, Texas.